Culture Connections Program

 Defining Identity and Navigating Power

-Explore individual and social identity, the relationship to power, and how leaders can use their power to advance Organizational Culture.
+Explore individual and social identity, the relationship to power, and how leaders can use their power to advance organizational culture.

 Navigating Challenging Conversations

-In table-top, scenario-based activities, leaders learn techniques for empathetic listening, cultural humility, giving supportive feedback, and asking effective questions.
+In table-top, scenario-based activities, leaders learn techniques for empathetic listening, humility, giving supportive feedback, and asking effective questions.

 Creating a Meeting with Organizational Culture in Mind